openupm/verdaccio-install-counts/README.md

 ## <a name='Introduction'></a>Introduction

-This package implements API endpoints for download counts similar to [the ones](https://raw.githubusercontent.com/npm/registry/master/docs/download-counts.md) provided by npm, but limited to a specific package.
+This package implements API endpoints for package download counts similar to [the ones](https://raw.githubusercontent.com/npm/registry/master/docs/install-counts.md) provided by npm, but limited to a specific package.

 The stats data is stored in Redis, using [RedisTimeSeries](https://redis.io/docs/stack/timeseries/).
 Please refer to the [Redis data structure](#redis-data-structure) section for more information.